Corporate team strategizing with AI to align sales and marketing goals

 How Do You Use AI To Maximize Customer Feedback?
 Here’s How It’s Done.

 • Tap AI: Salesforce Einstein, Lexalytics, IBM Watson, ChatGPT.
-With their powers combined, these applications act like…Captain Planet.
-Actually, they probably act more like like a Rosetta Stone for translating insights into action.
-This includes elements that benefit sales and marketing equally including online sentiment analysis, development of personalization strategies and developing a culture of data-driven decision-making.
+With their powers combined, these applications act like Captain Planet.
+Actually, they probably act more like like the Rosetta Stone for translating insights into action.
+Using AI to analyze all this data benefits both sales and marketing by turning raw information into actionable insight.

 Using Artificial Intelligence In Sales and Marketing Means Rethinking How You Use Data